Tommytian993/MiniX/docs/map-design.md

 - Base Layer: color (and basically the terrain type)
 - Hex Borders: borders on all hexagons.
 - Selection Overlay: allows clicking, selection and color change

+So base node to represent the map - Node2D “HexTileMap" 3 child nodes TileMapLayers - BaseLayer, HexBorders and SelectionOverlayLayer.